emissary-ingress/emissary/reference/configuration.md

 # The Ambassador Edge Stack Configuration

 The Ambassador Edge Stack is configured in a declarative fashion, using YAML manifests to describe the state of the world.
 As with Kubernetes, the Ambassador Edge Stack's manifests are identified with `apiVersion`, `kind`, and `name`.
-The current `apiVersion` is `getambassador.io/v2`; currently-supported `kind`s are:
+The current `apiVersion` is `getambassador.io/v2`; some of the currently-supported `kind`s are:

 - [`Module`](/reference/modules) manifests configure things that apply to the Ambassador Edge Stack as a whole.
 For example, the `ambassador Module` can define listener ports, and the `tls` Module can configure TLS termination for the Ambassador Edge Stack.